-The level of catch in the fishery in 2012 is within the acceptable catch range.
-The lower levels of catch in the fishery in 2009 and 2010 are likely to have allowed the breeding stock to increase in size if environmental conditions were favourable during those years.
+The level of catch in the fishery in 2013 is below the acceptable catch range.
+This level of catch is considered acceptable as the effort in the fishery is still low and the catch rate is within the historical range.
+The lower levels of catch in the fishery in 2009, 2010 and 2013 are likely to have allowed the stock to increase in size.

-New management initiatives
+New management initiatives (2014/15)

-The new Order for this Fishery was gazetted in June 2012 which provided greater clarity around areas permitted to be fished.
 The next management review for the Fishery is scheduled for 2016/2017.